 My recommendation is to grab yourself a picnic of breads, cheeses and dips then head to a nearby park or garden, such as Flagstaff Gardens, Melbourne University Square or the Carlton Gardens.
 The markets do get busy on a weekend so try to go on a weekday if you can.
 Have a read of this guide by Broadsheet before you go.

 The other big markets to visit are the South Melbourne Markets.
 These markets are open on Wednesdays, Fridays, Saturdays and Sundays from 8:00 am to 4:00 pm (5:00 pm on Fridays).
 Once again, there are summer night markets here on a Wednesday, but only for a month, from early January.

 Another market (or rather a series of markets) not to miss are the Melbourne Farmers Markets.
 They are on every Saturday and Sunday, with varying locations depending on the week.
 Our intel says that the Collingwood markets (on the second Saturday of every month) is the best, as there are animals there, and the beautiful Abbotsford Convent is nearby.

-My future sister-in-law says that Mornington Peninsula "has my all-time favourite hike, Cape Schanck".
+The one recommendation I will make comes from my sister-in-law, who says that Mornington Peninsula "has my all-time favourite hike, Cape Schanck".
 She also says that on the hike, "you can swim in the most amazing rock pools, but you need to be very careful of the tides, it can be really dangerous".
 Good warning!

 Melbourne is home to a huge amount of art galleries, so if that is your thing, make sure you give yourself at least one if not two days dedicated to art gallery browsing.